Vegan Smoked 'Salmon' Blinis

 Preheat the oven to 230C.
 Line a baking tray with foil or parchment and then put the two sheets of nori on top.
 Cut the peppers into roughly 3 pieces, making sure to remove the white part and seeds then lay them skin side up on the nori.
 Cook for 25 - 30 minutes until the skin of the peppers has gone black.
 Once the peppers have cooled slightly you can then remove the skin and set them aside.

 To make the infusion you add the dried wakame, water, lemon juice, tamari, salt and beetroot juice into a medium sized saucepan.
-Bring it to the boil and then simmer for 30 minutes.
+Add the roasted peppers to the infusion, bring to the boil and simmer for 30 minutes.

 Leave the peppers to cool slightly before removing them from the infusion and place onto kitchen paper to absorb any excess liquid.
 Put into the fridge for a minimum of two hours before serving (this will help the texture firm up).